 Principal's Medals awarded

-Two members of staff have been named as winners of the 2015 Principal's Medals.
+A staff member and a student have been named as winners of the 2014 Principal's Medals.

-Now in their eighth year, the Principal's Medals celebrate the achievements and dedication of the University's community members.
+Now in their seventh year, the Principal's Medals celebrate the achievements and dedication of the University's community members.
 Recipients are nominated by colleagues or fellow students.

-Ms Cox received the award in recognition of her notable contribution in raising the profile, and enhancing the impact of, academic research in Edinburgh College of Art.
+Ms Holtan received the award in recognition of her "enormous contribution" in supporting the student community in all aspects of internationalisation.

 The Principal's Medal for Service to the Community honours a staff member or student who plays a key role in a project or service that has been of benefit to the wider community.

-Dr Gardiner received the award in recognition of his innovation and practitioner skills in the field of public engagement and community outreach work.
+Nicholle Bell, a PhD student within the School of Chemistry, received the accolade for her innovation and practitioner skills in the field of public engagement and community outreach.